-Non-melanoma cancer can take on very different forms so it can have a number of different symptoms too: the affected area of skin may become scaly, lumpy, or change color.
-This makes it difficult to tell the difference between non-melanoma skin cancer and normal spots or blotches on your skin.
+Non-melanoma cancer can take on very different forms so it can have a number of different symptoms too: The affected area of skin may become scaly, lumpy, or change color.
+This makes it difficult to tell the difference between non-melanoma skin cancer and other spots or blotches on your skin.
+Non-melanoma skin cancer mainly develops on the parts of the skin that are often exposed to sunlight, such as the scalp or around the neckline.

 Causes and risk factors